harrisonturley/Particle-Engyn/README.md

 6) Navigate to the required_libraries folder from the top level directory, and add all JAR files inside
 7) Select Apply and Close

-To run within eclipse, run the "GameLoop.java" file
+To run within Eclipse, run the "GameLoop.java" file